K-ARIVAZHAGAN/CREWAI_AI_AGENT_CRYPTO/README.md

 # Crypto Research Crew

-Welcome to the Crypto Research Crew project, powered by [crewAI](https://crewai.com).
+Welcome to the Basic AI Agent Crypto Research Crew project, powered by [crewAI](https://crewai.com).
 This template is designed to help you set up a multi-agent AI system focused on cryptocurrency and blockchain research with ease, leveraging the powerful and flexible framework provided by crewAI.
 Our goal is to enable your agents to collaborate effectively on crypto research tasks, maximizing their collective intelligence and capabilities in analyzing market trends, DeFi protocols, and blockchain innovations.

 ## Installation